WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 # Tracking Time

-The Caretaker should always keep a visible record of the current time.
+The GM should always keep a visible record of the current time.

 Advance the clock whenever the players: